 Growing up on land, I was fortunate to always have a best mate at my side.
 Country living also meant learning how to problem solve, innovate, and make things with my hands from a young age.
 By the age of 19, I was the owner of Fair Dinkum Dog Coats; a business with the ideal combination of creativity whilst revolving around my first true love: dogs.

 Whilst the quality and integrity of our products has remained constant, much else has changed since 2006.

 I now have a beautiful family to care for.
 After becoming a mother in recent years to two gorgeous girls, I made the decision to take the business online (a bold move in my small community of Castlemaine!)..
 The shift has meant I can create custom made coats for any breed, shape or size of best mate.
 It’s also allowed me the time to introduce new lines such as all-natural dog treats.

 Being able to work in a business and live in a place that I love, surrounded by bushland and my animals, isn’t something that I take for granted.
 We’re the lucky country and I’m certainly a lucky woman.
 As Fair Dinkum has evolved, an important piece of the business puzzle has been to give back to the community that I love so much.
-We donate a portion of our profits to the local animal shelter – every coat purchased helps a rescue dog find comfort.
+Which is why we take so much pleasure in donating reguarly to not just our local but many animal rescue shelters around Australia.

 Time to toot my own horn (just a little bit, no tall poppy syndrome to be seen here).
 It’s been an exciting couple of years here and receiving a Victorian Regional Achievement Award was a highlight.
 It led to many opportunities including meeting iconic woman such as Ita Buttrose, Janine Ellis, and Queen Elizabeth.